codeaashu/Proedit/README.md

 ` License © `

-This project is built under🌐  @dynamic-project & licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is built under the 🌐rganization [Dynamic Project](https://github.com/Dynamic-Project) & licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

-## Author
-- aashuu

-## Acknowledgments

-- Thanks to [Name of library or resource] for [specific functionality or inspiration].

 `Don't forget to starred this repository ⭐`